plan2net/sierrha/README.md

 ## Changelog

+* 0.3.1 Add eot, ttf and woff/woff2 to the list of web resources
 * 0.3.0 Show error page for 404 status; send only a small 404 response for missing web resources
 * 0.2.0 Show error page on missing permission for current login
 * 0.1.0 Redirect to login page